 What can you say about a movie that hinges on a 19-year-old’s conversion from professed non-drinker to body-shot-slurping party-boy?
-In the case of “The Real Cancun,” you can say that the movie is unabashedly tasteless, wholly trashy -- and hugely entertaining, which should help viewers overcome any shame in seeing the film.
+A pic that climaxes with a montage of beneath-the-sheets humping and grinding, captured by infrared video cameras?
+A film that may be the only movie this year in which cast members talk so casually, and so graphically, about their sexual preferences?
+In the case of “The Real Cancun,” you can say that the movie is unabashedly tasteless, wholly trashy — and hugely entertaining, which should help most viewers overcome any shame they might feel at seeing the film.

 Billing itself as “the first reality feature film” (apparently ignoring last year’s “Jackass the Movie”), pic is being rushed into theaters April 25, barely one month after the wrap of principal photography and ahead of Universal’s similar-themed spring break opus “The Quest,” due later this summer.
 Which should equate to healthy, pre-“Matrix Reloaded” profit margins for this youth-skewing, $8 million production.

 It’s fitting that pic’s producers — Mary-Ellis Bunim and Jonathan Murray — should be among the first to ride the reality-movie wave, given that their decade-old MTV series, “The Real World,” has served as the uncredited template for nearly every reality-TV series that has followed.